-Some internship programs require regular travel to other locations outside of Milwaukee County such as Madison, Waukesha, Racine, Fond du Lac, Port Washington, West Bend, Green Bay and Chicago.
+Some internship programs require regular travel to locations outside of Milwaukee County such as to Madison, Waukesha, Kenosha, Racine, Fond du Lac, Port Washington, West Bend, and Green Bay.
 To assist students in financing the cost of required travel, Dean Kearney has approved a partial mileage reimbursement plan.
-Details will be provided to the interns in those placements.
+Details will be provided to the interns placed in these internships.